 Seven out of ten companies have discovered that they will need less office space in the future, according to recent studies.
 In other words, the demand for office space decreases, and the supply increases.
 We’re seeing companies with business models centring around the rental of offices and coworking spaces taking extra steps in terms of security and digitalisation.
 Many of them have opted for a virtual receptionist in recent months.
 What added value does this have for them?
-Why are business centres such as Business Park Ypres and Park Office, as well as major players such as NewFlex, rolling out virtual reception systems in their own reception space?
+Why are business centres such as Business Park Ypres and Park Office, as well as major players, rolling out virtual reception systems in their own reception space?

 Old assets are unusable